ptzagk/docker-jupyterlab-spark/readme.md

-# dclong/jupyterlab-rb
+# dclong/jupyterlab-spark

-Spark Notebook in Docker.
+Spark with JupyterLab in Docker.

 ## About the Author